 Now I really love where I live now, but shortly after we moved here, a few locals told me this area is known as “allergy alley.”

-Actually my allergies have been difficult since I’ve lived in Pennsylvania in general.
-As for the rest of my family, you already know that Zoe is highly sensitive to everything and Amelia suffered allergies for most of her young life, until we removed dairy.
-That doesn’t mean that we don’t have sniffly nose and sneezy days.
+Actually, my allergies have been difficult since I’ve lived in Pennsylvania in general.
+As for the rest of my family, you already know that Zoe is highly sensitive to everything and Amelia suffered allergies for most of her young life until we removed dairy.
+That doesn’t mean that we don’t have a sniffly nose and sneezy days.
 Amelia has also suffered headaches and some days, Zoe just retires to her bed, making me wonder if she too has sinus headaches.
 Even Chris has complained of a few since we’ve lived here.

-How To Protect Your Family From Sinus Allergies
+10 Ways To Protect Your Family From Sinus Allergies

 There are some simple steps you can do to give your family sinus allergy relief no matter what season you’re in.